brendanconners/INST490/README.md

 ## Overview
 For this Project, We were tasked with taking data from the city of New Carrollton, in the form of CSV files, and visualizing it so that the residents could see what is going on in the city itself and where they are spending money so that there is full transparency between government and residents.
 We were tasked with doing departments of the city including Financial, Public Works, and Code enforcement.
 They also encouraged our group to use Tableau, as that is what the previous semester had worked on and it worked well for them.
 Later throughout the semester they also asked us to include Documentation for a users Manual, so that they can go back and update/create new visualizations and do not have to rely on students to do so.

-After getting our requirements, we found that we also needed to clean the data first, as the data came in with `null values` and incomplete reports, as well as misspelled street names and areas, and so to fix that we had to first use `OpenRefine`
+After getting our requirements, we found that we also needed to clean the data first, as the data came in with `null values` and incomplete reports, as well as misspelled street names and areas, and so to fix that we had to first use `OpenRefine` to clean the data, after that we were able to put the clean CSV files into a viz on Tableau

 ## Key Objectives